-ESLN086 ESL Transitional English II 4 Credits
+ESLN086 Academic Writing for English Language Learners II 4 Credits

 This course provides intensive preparation for the ESL student who will be attending college classes for the first time or the student who is already in college.
 Students will learn to adapt to the United States social and educational system.
 Emphasis is placed upon independent and critical thinking skills and problem solving.
 Grammar and mechanics are addressed in context.
 Activities will include journal writing, authentic readings and college lectures, and peer conferencing.
 Credits do not count toward degree requirements.